 Owen Liu

 Marine Protected Areas (MPAs) cover between 3-7% of the world’s oceans, up from less than 1% in the year 2000.
-The Convention on Biological Diversity calls for 10% of coastal waters to be protected inside MPAs by 2020, while the International Union for Conservation of Nature calls for 30% protection by 2030.
+The Convention on Biological Diversity called for 10% of coastal waters to be protected inside MPAs by 2020, while the International Union for Conservation of Nature is now calling for 30% protection by 2030.
 It is often clear that MPAs produce conservation benefits inside their borders, but many MPAs are also justified on the grounds that they also benefit the broader region outside their borders.
-The conservation effects of MPAs are most commonly evaluated using response ratios—measures of biomass densities inside their borders, relative to biomass densities in reference sites outside their borders.
+The conservation effects of MPAs are most commonly evaluated using response ratios—measures of numerical or biomass densities inside their borders, relative to these metrics in reference sites outside their borders.
 Studies of this nature have provided broad evidence that MPAs produce conservation benefits within their borders.
 While these gains can be vitally important, marine populations are rarely contained entirely within the borders of MPAs; therefore a critical question is not only do MPAs produce conservation gains inside their borders, but how do they affect the broader region in which they are located?
 The Channel Islands National Marine Sanctuary provides a clear example of this challenge.
 A network of MPAs covering roughly 20% of the Islands’ waters was put in place in 2003, with a goal of providing regional conservation and fishery benefits.
 Response ratios from the region indicate that the Channel Island MPAs have increased biomass densities inside the MPAs.
 However, we are unable to find a clear effect of these same MPAs at the regional scale across multiple species.
 Building off of existing theory, we use a bio-economic simulation model to explain this discrepancy, and demonstrate under what conditions we likely can and cannot clearly estimate the regional conservation effects of MPAs.
-We show that MPA networks covering 25% or less of a region are likely to produce regional increases in fish biomass densities on the order of 25% or less, a meaningful effect but also one that can easily be overwhelmed by environmental shocks.
+We show that MPA networks covering 25% or less of a region are likely to produce regional increases in fish biomass densities on the order of 25% or less, a meaningful effect but also one whose detection can easily be overwhelmed by environmental shocks.
 Our results provide a novel assessment of the regional effects of a large and iconic Marine Protected Area network, and provide guidance for managers charged with monitoring and adapting MPAs.

 Front Matter